lambda-feedback/comparePhysicalQuantities/app/docs/user.md

  - `dimensions` Checks that the answer and response have the same dimensions, does not compare the values of the physical quantities.
  - `buckinghamPi` Checks that the set of quantities in the response matches the set of quantities in the sense given by the Buckingham Pi theorem.

-For more details on each options see the description below and the correspondig examples.
+For more details on each options see the description below and the corresponding examples.

 If `comparison` is not specified it defaults to `expression`.